YPatel81694/tonicAPI/README.md

 # tonicAPI

-Simple To-Do list API using .NET framework with a SQL database that tracks progress of each item (true = complete and false = not complete)
+Simple To-Do list API using NodeJS framework with a SQL database that tracks progress of each item (true = complete and false = not complete)
 ## Routes

 - /api/items: GET, POST